Invest India All Set to catalyse FDI in IndiaDecember 13, 2017

 India itself attracted FDI worth $43 billion in 2016-17, which is a substantially bigger number; but Invest India’s role in drawing in FDI is significantly increasing with each passing year.
 This is exemplified by the latest figures that indicate they have a whopping $83 billion worth of FDI in the pipeline, having magnetically attracted more than 571 companies.

 The roster of companies is highly impressive.
 French aerospace giant Airbus, Swedish furniture maker Ikea, Korean carmaker Kia Motors, and Chinese real estate company Wanda are some prominent names who have all pledged over $1 billion and above.

 The revamp in 2015-16 installed Citibank investment banker Deepak Bangla as CEO and several other highly qualified individuals who decided to make the change, despite salary cuts ranging from 30-70%.

 Deepak Bangla, in a November interview, has made several critical statements that indicate that Invest India is only going to intensify its role when it comes to FDI.
 He stated that the agency has been rated as the #1 Investment Promotion Agency (IPA) by UNCTAD.

-He stated that India’s climate was especially favourable for FDI right now, given the trend from 2014-17, where India entered the top 100 list for countries being evaluated for the ‘ease of doing business’.
+He stated that India’s climate was especially favorable for FDI right now, given the trend from 2014-17, where India entered the top 100 list for countries being evaluated for the ‘ease of doing business.